homiermorphism/js-stack-from-scratch/tutorial/03-express-nodemon-pm2.md

 After trying several things, the one that finally worked was creating a bridge between versions 6 and 7 by running `yarn add babel-core@7.0.0-bridge.0.`

-:bangbang: I then got the error:
+I then got the error:

->/bin/sh: babel-node: command not found error Command failed with exit code 127.
+>/bin/sh: babel-node: command not found error

 To fix this I ran `yarn add @babel/node`.
-Now everything works!
+Now everything works! :bangbang:

 ## Nodemon